Canada warbler

 The Canada warbler (Cardellina canadensis) is a small boreal songbird of the New World warbler family (Parulidae).
 It summers in Canada and northeastern United States and winters in northern South America.

 Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the Canada warbler in his Ornithologie based on a specimen collected in Canada.
 He used the French name Le gobe-mouche cendré de Canada and the Latin name Muscicapa Canadensis Cinerea.
-Although Brissn coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the Canada warbler.
-Linnaeus included a brief description, coined the binomial name Muscicapa canadensis and cited Brisson's work.
+Linnaeus included a brief description, coined the binomial name Muscicapa canadensis, and cited Brisson's work.
 The species is now placed in the genus Cardellina that was introduced by the French naturalist Charles Lucien Bonaparte in 1850.
 The species is monotypic.